lilunia/NorthStar/README.md

 ## Features

-- Product browsing: on the home page, users can discover recently added items and top sellers, and on the shop page, users can see all available products and filter them by category.
+- **Product browsing**: on the home page, users can discover recently added items and top sellers, and on the shop page, users can see all available products and filter them by category.
-- Product details: each product has its own detail page.
+- **Product details**: each product has its own detail page.
 On this page you can find out more details about the product and add it to your Favourites or, after selecting the size, to your shopping basket.
-- Favourites List: liked items can be added to the Favourites list and later added directly to the shopping basket.
+- **Favourites List**: liked items can be added to the Favourites list and later added directly to the shopping basket.
-- Shopping Cart: allows you to add and remove items from the shopping cart, change quantities.
+- **Shopping Cart**: allows you to add and remove items from the shopping cart, change quantities.

 ## Technologies